CeciliaCode/monomap/README.md

 ### GitHub Actions Workflow

-Make sure you update the image name in the GitHub Actions workflow file (`.github/workflows/docker.yml`), specifically in the `build` and `push` steps.
+Make sure you update the image name in the GitHub Actions workflow file (`.github/workflows/publish.yml` or `.github/workflows/publishforgit.yml` for packages - GITHUB_TOKEN is automatically generated), specifically in the `build` and `push` steps.

 ### Example: